 • The number of inbound Filipinos and exempted foreign nationals are subject to the arrival quota set by the Department of Transportation (DOTr)

-• Outbound Travel Restrictions: International travel out of the country is permitted for all Filipinos, subject to certain conditions including:
+• International travel out of the country is permitted for all Filipinos, subject to certain conditions.
+These include:

-- Execution of a Bureau of Immigration Declaration acknowledging the risks involved in travelling, including risk of delay in their return trip, to be provided at the check-in counters by the airlines.
+- Execution of a Bureau of Immigration Declaration acknowledging the risks involved in traveling, including risk of delay in their return trip, to be provided at the check-in counters by the airlines;

-- Whenever required by the country of destination or the airline, a negative COVID-19 test result taken in accordance with the health and safety protocols of such destination country or airline.
+- Whenever required by the country of destination or the airline, a negative COVID-19 test result taken in accordance with the health and safety protocols of such destination country or airline; and

 - Upon return, they must follow the Guidelines of the National Task Force (NTF) for Returning Overseas Filipinos.